 Funds of Funds: The Bigger Picture

 These funds invest in other funds and are similar to balanced funds.
-They have higher MER as against stand alone mutual funds.
+They have higher MER as against stand-alone mutual funds.

 The Philosophy of Investing: Many Approaches

 Portfolio managers follow different investment philosophies and styles of investing to meet a fund’s investment objectives.
-Funds with different investment styles permit diversification beyond type of investment and a good means of reducing risk.
+Funds with different investment styles permit diversification beyond the type of investment and are a good means of reducing risk.

 - Bottom-Up Approach: This focuses on choosing specific companies that perform well regardless of the state of the industry and/or economy.